Yom Kippur (Jewish)

 Holiday Greeting: G’mar chatimah tovah (May you be sealed in the Book of Life) – AND – tzom kal (easy fast)

+Commonly observed by synagogue attendance or family gatherings.
+Individuals may be absent from school or work.
 Students will likely miss school for this holiday.
 Many who are 13 or older, will also likely be fasting.
+Work is traditionally prohibited.